 Jesus had a Problem with Religion

-Reading the Gospels, I found Jesus to be a loving and compassionate individual, to all but one group of people.
-So did God show favoritism by not treating these people the same as he did the common sinners.
+Reading and studying the Gospels, I found Jesus to be a loving and compassionate individual, to all but one group of people.
+So did God show favoritism by NOT treating these people the same as he did the common sinners.
 These people that Jesus constantly confronted in abrupt terms were the religious people of His day.
 These were the rulers of the Jews.
 These were those that thought of themselves as being better than everyone else.
 These are the people that thought they knew more than everyone else, including God who was standing before them.
 These were the keepers of the law of God, who added to the Word of God and made it of no affect due to their traditions and decrees.
 Jesus was not kind to these people and said some very blunt things to them.
 He called the children of Satan (John 8:44).
 He called them serpents, a generation of vipers (Mat 23:33).
 He said many things to them that can still be said to people even in the church today.